barionleg/ANTs_wiki/Dimensionality-or-ImageDimension-option-in-ANTs.md

 Supported dimensions: 2/3/4

-To apply a 3D warp (or a series of 3D warps) to each volume of a multi-component image or time series, use `-d 3` and the `-e` option.
+To apply 3D warps to each volume of a multi-component image or time series, use `-d 3` and the `-e` option.
 Only use `-d 4` if you are supplying 4D warp(s).

-The reference image must also match the dimension of the warp.
+The reference image must match the dimension of the warp.
 Usually, the reference image will be one of the images you used in `antsRegistration`.

+In other words, if you ran `antsRegistration -d N`, you must call `antsApplyTransforms -d N -r refImage` and `refImage` must be an N-dimensional image.

 ### `antsApplyTransforms -e`